Climate action

 The Climate Program

 The program supports our commitment to achieving net-zero emissions by 2050.
 It provides a common framework to align climate efforts across the organization and ensures that all teams are equipped with the tools, data, and governance needed to accelerate progress.
+In 2026, we are developing an Amer Sports Climate Transition Plan to support progress toward our science-based targets.

 Decarbonizing our operations